 “Without the Mike Yarrow Award my project in Honduras would have been difficult if not impossible.”

+Stay tuned for an application announcement early in the Spring term.
 The award recipient will be announced by the Awards Committee in June.
 The Mansfield-Wefald 2019 Application Form is due May 1, with some flexibility for those with later deadlines.
 Please let us know your intentions to apply.

 Clarence “Mike” Yarrow (DS’25 CB’28 TA’28) led the establishment and operation of the Pasadena Branch of Telluride Association, which operated from 1947 to 1952.
 In addition to his Telluride activities, Mike was a committed Quaker who worked for world peace in many capacities, at home and abroad.
 A number of Pasadena Branch alumni and friends have worked to establish the Mike Yarrow Adventurous Education Award in his memory to enable Telluride branchmembers to pursue summer educational projects that reflect his spirit.